PennLINC/PennLINC.github.io/docs/CommonMethods/mri_processing.md

 > We generally rely on the structural processing from these pipelines
 > instead of running sMRIPrep directly.

+### Freesurfer

+Freesurfer is a very popular tool for segmenting sMRI data and projecting it to the surface.
+We generally run Freesurfer within one of the BIDS Apps (sMRIPrep, fMRIPrep, ASLPrep, etc.) rather than running it separately.

 ## Functional Magnetic Resonance Imaging